IzualDaniel/samolisov-demo/README.md

  * `Spring/spring-hibernate-interceptor` - a demo of using Spring + Hibernate Interceptor for Hibernate Session management.
  * `Spring/spring-jta-xa` - a demo of using global transactions via `Atomikos TransactionsEssentials`.
  * `Spring/spring-message-driven-pojo` - same Message-Driven POJO example.
+ * `Spring/spring-workmanager-demo` - a demo of using Spring + [BEA/IBM CommonJ WorkManager
+    API](http://docs.oracle.com/cd/E24329_01/web.1211/e24413/toc.htm).
+The example for using with Oracle WebLogic only!